 I don’t believe robots should ever be treated as anything more than any other material item.
 That statement is ambiguous and for good reason.
 The way you perceive the world influences the way you treat the world.
 Again, abusing the world can ultimately amount to abusing yourself.

 Seeing things from the point of view of the programmer has helped me formulate an understanding of what is actually going on inside the computer.
-I can see past the facade of human emotion any robot could try to mimic.
+I can see past the facade of human emotion any robot could try to mimic (at least the current ones).
 No matter how realistic or deceptive a robot might be, it is still just a computer.
 The same conclusions I’ve come to can be reached by non-programmers, to say the least, but I can’t help but wonder how many people incorrectly believe that robots will gain some sort of self-consciousness when technology can only, at best, simulate it.

 ~ Conclusion ~